Is ugly chic really back? 5 of the ugliest designer shoes you've ever seen

 Ugly chic designer shoes are making a comeback, and the whole world has jumped on this bandwagon without a thought; check out a few polarising designs

-When Marilyn Monroe said, “Give a girl the right shoes, and she can conquer the world", she didn't take into consideration the newest trend we seem to be seeing all over.
+When Marilyn Monroe said, “Give a girl the right shoes, and she can conquer the world," she didn't take into consideration the newest trend we seem to be seeing all over our feeds, yet again.
 Ugly chic designer shoes are making a comeback, and it seems like the whole world has jumped on this bandwagon without a thought.
 Shoes like Balenciaga's Croc Madame and Maison Margiela’s Tabis have become bucket list items, almost always sold out.

 There's something strangely captivating about this type of luxury footwear; it blends a sense of unease with an irresistible allure, making it impossible to look away.
 This intriguing duality is what makes their popularity skyrocket, with people lining up to pay thousands of dollars for a shoe that might go out of style tomorrow.
 You might think you've seen every ugly chic shoe design the world of haute couture has to offer.
 Here's a list that's going to prove you wrong.